onflow/flow/flips/20201125-bip-44-multi-account.md

 m / purpose' / coin_type' / account' / change / address_index
 ```

-When using this format to construct or discovery a Flow user wallet,
+When using this format to construct or discover a Flow user wallet,
 the value(s) of each path parameter should follow the specifications below.

 #### Purpose